 Figure 3: Change (%) in persons usually working from home for NUTS2 regions

 Note: Data is from a special extraction from the EU-LFS.
-Persons never working from home with workplace at the NUTS2 region shown in the figure and their location of residence in the associated country of the region.
+Persons usually working from home with workplace at the NUTS 2 region shown in the figure and their location of residence in the associated country of the region.